 I spoke on Sexuality in patients with developmental disabilities at the AAP NCE in New Orleans, Oct 2019

-Resident Teaching:
+Resident/FellowTeaching:

 1996-2000 At Children’s Hospital, Boston, I designed the schedule and format for resident rotation (mandatory) on the Coordinated Care Service (CCS), an inpatient and outpatient exposure to medical management of children with special health care needs (CSHCN).
 I helped develop the core curriculum, and taught many of the didactic sessions.

 2001-2006 At Children’s Hospital, Denver, I was the inpatient attending for children admitted to the Special Care Clinic service approximately one third of the year.
 In this role, I supervised and taught the residents how to manage CSHCN.

 I gave didactic conferences for the residents addressing issues of medical complexity and common genetic disorders, both on the wards and during the Noon conference series.
-In addition, I was ward attending 2 weeks/year.
-Additionally, I supervised a Fellow in Genetics who saw patients every other week in the Special Care Clinic.

-2007 With the change (since January 2007) to the use of hospitalists as Attendings on the inpatient service, I refocused my role.
-I continue to teach pediatric residents the care and management of CSHCN, during the times that I am ward attending, during Morning Report which I attend daily when possible, and during noon conferences.
+2007 With the change (since January 2007) to the use of hospitalists as attendings on the inpatient service, I refocused my role.
+I continue to teach pediatric residents the care and management of Children with Medical Complexity, during the times that I am ward attending, during Morning Report which I attend daily when possible

-2008 I give lectures to the inpatient residents on topics related to the care of children with Special Health Care Needs
+2008-2015 I give lectures to the inpatient residents on topics related to the care of children with Medical Complexity.

-I give Noon conferences, about 3-6 per year, to the house staff on various topics related to Developmental Disabilities and Genetic disorders
+2001-2014 I gave Noon conferences, about 3-6 per year, to the house staff on various topics related to Developmental Disabilities and Genetic disorders.

-I am mentoring a faculty member in the Child Development Unit, Dr Nicole Tartaglia, who is continuing her research on the developmental profile of children with sex chromosome abnormalities
+2010-present I mentored a faculty member in the Child Development Unit, Dr Nicole Tartaglia, who is continuing her research on the developmental profile of children with sex chromosome abnormalities

 2010-2013 I supervised two residents doing their Continuity Clinic in the Special Care Clinic, Dr Shanlee Davis, and Dr Austin Larson.
-I also occasionally supervised a third Resident, Dr Krista Eschbach.
+I also shared in supervision of a third Resident, Dr Krista Eschbach.
 Dr Davis is currently an Attending Endocrinologist at CHCO, and Dr Larson is a Genetics and Metabolism Attending at CHCO.
 Dr Eschbach is a Pediatric Neurologist at CHCO.
-I was alos the supervisor/mentor for Dr Davis’ research project on the auto-immune endocrine disorders in patients with Down Syndrome.
-Dr Davis presented this at 3 national meetings during the spring of 2013.
+I was also the supervisor/mentor for Dr Davis’ research project on the auto-immune endocrine disorders in patients with Down syndrome.
+Dr Davis presented this at 3 national meetings during her 3rd year of residency in the spring of 2013.
 I have continued to be involved in her research using Testosterone for patients with Sex chromosome abnormalities.

-2013-present I supervise two new pediatric residents doing their Continuity Clinic in the Special Care Clinic, Dr Ben Apple and Dr Kristin Wigby.wereDr Wigby has a successful career in Genetics in San Diego.
+2013-2015 I supervised two pediatric residents doing their Continuity Clinic in the Special Care Clinic, Dr Ben Apple and Dr Kristin Wigby.
+Both of these residents were been accepted to Fellowships in Clinical Genetics.
+Dr Wigby has a successful career in Genetics in San Diego.

-2015present I amwill be giving lectures on several genetic topics in Jan 2015 -2019 to the residents as part of the new Genetics Academic Half-Day program.
-I most recently did this on march 2019.ddid and graduated in 2018.
+2015-present I am the Faculty Advisor for and gave lectures on several genetic topics in Jan 2015 -2019, to the residents as part of the Genetics Academic Half-Day program.
+I most recently did this on march 2019.

+2015-present I supervised Maricarmen Shields, a pediatric resident, who did her Continuity Clinic in Special Care Clinic on a weekly basis and graduated in 2018.
 Since 2017, I had a second pediatrics resident, Emily Shelkowitz whom I precepted on a weekly basis, who graduated in 2019 and started her Fellowship in Genetics at CHCO.

 2016-present I have accepted a Foundations of Doctoring medical student, Sam Russell